Diplomatic missions

 Travel papers and visas

-For stays longer than three months, travellers must apply for a green card (ID-Kaarta) at the offices of the Citizenship and Migration Board of Estonia HERE.
-Telephone: +372 6126979.
+For stays longer than three months, it is compulsory to apply for a green card (ID-Kaarta), which is available at the offices of the Estonian Ministry of Citizenship and Immigration (website: www.mig.ee, telephone: +372 6126979).

 Competitive service

-Bulgarian citizens staying for short or long terms in the Republic of Estonia may address the Embassy of Bulgaria in Finland on consular matters.
+Bulgarian citizens residing in the Republic of Estonia on a short-term or long-term basis may address consular questions to the Embassy of the Republic of Bulgaria in Finland.

-In extreme cases – such as a damaged, lost or stolen passport, Bulgarian citizens can apply for a temporary travel passport before the embassy of an EU Member State in the Republic of Estonia.
+In extreme situations — in case of damage, loss or theft of a passport, Bulgarian citizens can apply for an Emergency Travel Document at an Embassy of an EU Member State in the Republic of Estonia.

 This site uses cookies.
 By accepting cookies you can optimise your browsing experience.